evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 </div>;
 ```

-As you can see here, some HTML is directly embbedded into Javascript, without
+As you can see here, some HTML is directly embedded into Javascript, without
 quotes.
 It's all syntax.
 It lets you use the full power of Javascript, such
 as variables and loops: